 Best Wireless Headphones for TV Listening

 These are my top picks for TV headphones for seniors and elderly people who have trouble hearing their TV.
-You’ll find wireless and wired options here along with earbud and over the ear style.
+You’ll find wireless and wired options here, along with earbuds and over-the-ear style.
 Read my buying guide below to learn the pros and cons of each type.

 AudioRange Wireless TV Headphones (ITE-1000)

 How do I know?
-I was sent a sample pair of these to use for myself so this review is based on my actual experience!
+I was sent a sample pair of these for myself, so this review is based on my experience!

 Once you have connected it to your TV and turned it on, it automatically connects to the headphones without any work (or technical knowledge!) on your part.